mburolla/siu-java-spring-boot-da-1/assignments.md

 ```

 It should return an HTTP status code of `404` if a member is not found.
+HINT: Add `server.error.include-message=always`
+to the `application.properties` file and throw a `ResponseStatusException`.

 # Ex.
 20 Workout Length
 Create the following endpoint: